Wholesale Invoice Factoring

 How Does Wholesale Invoice Factoring Work

-The process of wholesale company invoice factoring is slightly different for each wholesale factoring company, but here’s how wholesale invoice factoring typically works:
+The process of wholesale company invoice factoring is slightly different for each wholesale factoring company, but here’s how it works with FundThrough:

-1. Invoice Generation: You deliver goods to your customers and generate invoices for the amounts owed.
+1. Invoice Generation: Deliver your goods or services to your customers and generate the invoices.

 Wholesale Factoring Use Cases